HimankMahani/JourneyAI/README.md

-# AI Smart Travel Planner
+# JourneyAI - Smart Travel Planner

-A full-stack travel planning application that leverages AI to provide personalized travel recommendations, detailed itineraries, weather forecasts, and cultural insights.
+A full-stack travel planning application that leverages AI to provide personalized travel recommendations, detailed itineraries, real-time weather forecasts, and cultural insights.
 The app is designed to simplify trip planning and enhance the travel experience.

 ---